BeniaminC/JOS-Visual-Studio-Code-Setup-Guide/README.md

 # jos_vscode_setup_guide (INCOMPLETE AS OF NOW)
 How to setup Visual Studio Code to work with JOS.

-I have been wanting to finish this guide, but I can't seem to get it to compile on my desktop.
-It compiles on my laptop just fine.
-Perhaps I need to install an older QEMU on my WSL.

 Below is what it looks like
 ![Alt text](images/jos_vscode_debugging.png)